top of page

 Facilitation Guide

-It is useful for addressing sensitive topics: emotionally engages players in a low risk gaming environment.
+It is useful for addressing sensitive topics and emotionally engages players in a low risk gaming environment.
 Greater diversity of experiences and opinions in the group of participants makes the game more interesting and benefits from attentive and thoughtful facilitation.

 organize a diversophy® online training event.